Table of Contents

 The add color and reflection and it’s the reflection that makes these kind of mesmerizing.
 Sort of like adding a little jewelry to the garden.

 This Celtic statue is great for a garden.
-It’s sort of like adding just the right centerpiece to the dining room table.
+It’s sort of like adding just the right centerpiece to a table.

 It makes a statement and it’s interesting to look at, but it doesn’t obstruct the view too much.
 The flowers are still the show.